 Goods range from clothes and jewellery to artwork, soaps, food, flowers and a long list of other must-have local design wares.
 The next Niche Market is scheduled for April 12 (9:00am – 3:00pm), when Albert Hall in central Launceston will host the show.
 Customers are promised great parking and easy access to the venue.

-All For a Good Cause: St Giles Society
+Good Cause: St Giles Society

 Makers at the Niche Market donate 20% from their proceeds to Tasmania’s St Giles Society.
 The St Giles organisation was formed 75 years ago in response to the polio pandemic.
 These days, St Giles still plays an important role in the community, making a positive difference in the lives of children and adults with disabilities.